-Cubital Tunnel Syndrome (also knowns as CTS or ulnar neuropathy) occurs when the ulnar nerve is compressed.
+Cubital tunnel syndrome, also known as CTS, ulnar neuropathy, or ultra nerve entrapment, occurs when the ulnar nerve is compressed.
 This is a nerve that travels from your neck all the way down to your hands.
 When there is too much pressure on the inside of the elbow, it can cause tingling and numbness in the ring and small fingers.

 - Loss of sensation in the hand and/or arm